Thule Chariot CROSS Trailer Review

 Note: Two arms lock in the same way as the bicycle arm, but there are also adjustable screw-knobs on the trailer-part of the hitch!

-The locking kit allows locking the trailer arm on both sides preventing anyone just grabbing the trailer/or the bike and bugger off.
+The locking kit allows locking the trailer arm on both sides preventing anyone from just grabbing the trailer/or the bike and bugger off.
 Although it takes really two lock’s to lock the whole system, the add-on extra has only one lock and two keys, but it is something!

 One major difference between the Thule’s #1 trailer is the absence of disc brakes.
 If you are planning to take the Cross on some really awesome hikes or fast-speed journeys – disc brakes are probably something you should be looking at.